chrnosnow/MathOperationsApp/README.md

 # Math Operations API

-A lightweight FastAPI microservice that exposes three math utilities - integer power, Fibonacci, and factorial - while recording every call to a SQLite database.
-Admin-role users can manage the log table; regular users only call math endpoints.
+A lightweight FastAPI microservice that exposes three math utilities - integer power, Fibonacci, and factorial.
+Every request is persisted to SQLite database and published to a Kafka topic.
+Admin-role users can manage the log table;
+regular users only call math endpoints.
 JWT tokens and role links manage access.
+Prometheus scrapes builtin `/metric`.

 ---